Running in Ancient Greece: Music

 Ancient Greeks believed that training and music should be experienced together because they both pleased man's spirit.
 Music was used both in training and in competition.
 Each gymnasium had at least one aulos player.
 The aulos player's job was to produce rhythmical music in order to help the athletes, particularly when warming up.
 The athletes were supposed to focus primarily on accurately performing the exercises according to their trainer's advice; however, music was a key part of their warm up (Stefanović et al.112).

 Over-training

 Although many people in ancient Greece liked sports, not all philosophers thought that intense training was good.
 Aristotle believed that fitness should be a part of children's education, but that over-training was bad.
 In ancient Greece there were four main parts to education: reading, writing, gymnastic exercises, and music.
 Aristotle thought that an appropriate amount of exercise was a key part of education; however, he recognized how much some athletes over-trained.
 Aristotle referred to the excessive training that many competitive athletes did as “evil” (Stefanović et al. 113).

-Effects of ancient Olympics on the modern world

-The ancient Greeks pioneered athletics thousands of years ago, with trial and error as their only method for gaining knowledge.
-With pure reason, men like Hippocrates, Aristotle, and Plato developed such advanced ideas that the modern world has been able to make only some significant advancements.
-These ancient Greek philosophers postulated many ideas on how to train that are now the basis of many modern athletic events.
-Trainers also made many advancements such as their discovery that meat was beneficial for building muscle.
-Not only did the ancient Greeks develop the theory of how to train, but they founded the prestigious Olympic Games.
-The ancient Olympic Games were ended in 393 CE by Theodosius I while trying to make Christianity the state religion (Craig 87).
-Today the Olympic Games have been restored with over 12,000 athletes who compete at the Summer and Winter Olympics in 31 different sports and nearly 400 events (Craig 102).